 NR specifies PUSCH transmit port selection from the association with SRS ports, and we are proposing to share the same port number between PUSCH and SRS.

-In the current specification, the SRS port number is indexed within a SRS resource, and we have agreed to indexed as sequential order from pi=1000 +i.
+In the current specification, the SRS port number is indexed within a SRS resource, and we have agreed to indexed pi as sequential order from pi=1000 +i.
 This is aligned with codebook-based UL transmission mode, however, it is not aligned with non-codebook based UL transmission mode.
 For non-codebook-based mode, multiple SRS resources in a set and each SRS resource is configured with only one SRS port.
 In this case all SRS ports is indexed as 1000.
 Because multiple SRS resources can be used, the same SRS port number is used for this case.
 This results in a confliction between port indexing and mapping from SRS port indices to PUSCH port indices.

 To clarify the conflicition, we are proposing the following update.